Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/1_a_tutorial_introduction/README.md

 ## 1.10 External Variables and Scope

 An external variable must be *defined* outside of any function.
 It must also be *declared* in each function that wants to access it.
-This states the tyoe of the variable.
+This states the type of the variable.

 The declaration may be an explicit `extern` statement or may be implicit from